Thiruvananthapuram–Hazrat Nizamuddin Express (Via Alappuzha)

-The 22633 / 22634 Thiruvananthapuram Central–Hazrat Nizamuddin Express is a Express train belonging to Indian Railways – Southern Railway zone that runs between Thiruvananthapuram Central and Hazrat Nizamuddin in India.
+The 22633 / 22634 Thiruvananthapuram Central–Hazrat Nizamuddin Super fast Express is an express train belonging to Indian Railways – Southern Railway zone that runs between Thiruvananthapuram Central and Hazrat Nizamuddin in India.

 It operates as train number 22633 from Thiruvananthapuram Central to Hazrat Nizamuddin and as train number 22634 in the reverse direction, serving the states of Kerala, Karnataka, Goa, Maharashtra, Gujarat, Madhya Pradesh, Rajasthan, Uttar Pradesh, Haryana & Delhi.